No-Show Policy for Students | SKYCTC

-Students should be reported to the registrar as a no show if they fail to attend the first day of class, if the class meets once a week, or the second day of class, if the class meets more than once a week.
-A no show for in-person classes is defined as a student who does not attend the first class (and second in the case of classes meeting more than once a week) and has not contacted the instructor by phone, email, or in person before the class meets.
-A no show for online classes is defined as a student who does not access Blackboard AND participate in a class activity as directed in the class syllabus or contact the instructor by phone, email, or in person before the class meets.
-Logging in to the class periodically does not constitute attendance.
+Students should be reported to the registrar as a no-show if they fail to attend the first day of class (if the class meets once a week) or the second day of class (if the class meets more than once a week).
+For in-person classes, a no-show is defined as a student who does not attend the first (or second) class and has not contacted the instructor via phone, email, or in person before the class begins.
+For online classes, a no-show refers to a student who does not access Blackboard and participate in a class activity as outlined in the syllabus, or contact the instructor via phone, email, or in person before the class begins.
+Simply logging into the course does not count as attendance.

 Remember: merely logging in to the class does not constitute attendance or academic contact.
 Consult your instructor for specific dates which they expect attendance/academic activity, and to ensure you have completed the necessary work to meet their attendance policy.